All Rights Reserved | Sparkrock © 2025

 G/L Accounts for Encumbrances

-When calculating encumbrances, by default, Sparkrock ERP includes all G/L accounts that have Account Type set to Posting.
+When calculating encumbrances, by default, Sparkrock Impact includes all G/L accounts that have Account Type set to Posting.

 Reopened purchase orders

-When a purchase order is reopened, Sparkrock ERP removes the encumbrance entries.
+When a purchase order is reopened, Sparkrock Impact removes the encumbrance entries.

 Historical detailed commitment entries for reopened purchase orders can have different effective dates and therefore may appear in reports.